ga-dc/wdi7_quiz10/readme.md

 ```

 > Your answer...
+There needs to be an equals sign in the party hats around the yield statement.
+Also the <!DOCTYPE html> needs the closing carrot thing.

 ## Question 13

 Of the three options below, which is the most "correct" way of organizing the files that make up an Angular app, as used in class?
 Why is this option considered "better" than the other two?

 > Your answer...
+Based on what we used in class, option B would be the best way.
+It organizes things by the model, which I suppose is better.
 ### A:
 ```
 /js